khushnoodasif/makers/week-1-and-2-basic-programming/README.md

 ### Week 2: Overview

-Start of the week was able to complete TDD and Pair Programming over [FizzBuzz](https://github.com/stephaniesomade/fizzbuzz) and managed to work through student directory challenge.
+During the first half of the week, I accomplished TDD and Pair Programming using [FizzBuzz](https://github.com/stephaniesomade/fizzbuzz) and completed the student directory challenge.
+However, I was not able to complete the extra exercises.
+Though I understood most of the concepts, I had trouble implementing them from scratch.
+I received a lot of help from my pair partner with my chapter 11 quiz and this enabled me to complete that challenge as well.